Believing in accessibility for all

 • ensure there is satisfactory paving from the public highway to external doors

 The property will be secure.
+Wolverhampton Homes will:

-• change main entrance door locks (wherever possible) and provide at least two keys for all locks, including lockable windows
+• change main entrance door locks (wherever possible) and provide at least two keys for all locks, including any lockable windows

 The property will be in a reasonable state of repair.
+Wolverhampton Homes will:

 • ensure doors and windows open and close correctly